 Healthy apple crisp with granola is a no refined sugar spin on the traditional fall dessert.
 Made with no butter and without brown sugar.
 Simple & easy to bake in just 45 minutes!
 Gluten free, dairy free and vegan and less than 150 calories per serving!

 With temperatures dropping and fall on its way, it's time to break out all of the classic apple and pumpkin desserts.
 Whether it's pumpkin or apple pie, baked healthy desserts are one of the best things about the autumn season (like these apple cider donuts!).
 We also love this Thanksgiving fruit salad which is another healthy way to use up apples!

 Why This Recipe Works

 - Lots of apples from apple picking or the farmer's market?
-This is the best of the best crisps you can make when there are leftover apples around (also try these pie or nacho recipes!)
+This is the best of the best crisps you can make when there are leftover apples around (also try these healthy apple fritters, pie or nacho recipes!)

 - This healthy apple crisp is easy & versatile for lots of holidays and celebrations - Christmas, Thanksgiving, summer picnic and cookout guests will love this healthy apple crisp.
 You can also swap out the fruit and use strawberries, blueberries, raspberries, pears, plums, rhubarb or peaches - whatever is in season.

 - Made with no flour, rather with whole grains, less sugar and wholesome ingredients making it perfect for dessert, snack or breakfast!